 This item determines CAS Latency.
 When synchronous DRAM is installed, the number of clock cycles of CAS latency depends on the DRAM timing.
-Do not reset this field from default value specified by the system designer.
-Options: $1.5 \cdot 2 \cdot 2.5 \cdot 3$
+Do not reset this field from the default value specified by the system designer.
+Options: $1.5 \times 2 \times 2.5 \times 3$